STPHxBioinformatics/ndp/README.md

 ### Running ndp to detect 1 PCR barcode

-1) Create a new INPUT and OUTPUT directory for each run (parent directory: /PATH/TO/ndp).
+1) Create a new INPUT_FOLDER and OUTPUT_FOLDER directory for each run (parent directory: /PATH/TO/ndp).

 ```
 cd PATH/TO/ndp
 mkdir INPUT_FOLDER
 mkdir OUTPUT_FOLDER
 ```
-2) Modify the nextflow script (ndp.nf) by adjusting the working directory WD, INPUT directory and OUTPUT directory.
+2) Modify the nextflow script (ndp.nf) by adjusting the working directory WD, INPUT_FOLDER directory and OUTPUT_FOLDER directory.

-3) Transfer the fastq files to the INPUT directory
+3) Transfer the fastq files to the INPUT_FOLDER directory

 4) Execute the pipeline using: